-One reason why you may consider closing your LinkedIn account is when you feel that your privacy has been compromised.
-If you feel that LinkedIn has become too invasive, you can take a rather strong step of closing your account.
-The following are more reasons why people close their LinkedIn accounts:
+One reason why you may consider closing your in LinkedIn account is when you feel that your privacy has been compromised.
+If you feel that in LinkedIn has become too invasive, you can take a rather strong step of closing your account.
+The following are additional reasons why existing in LinkedIn accounts will be closed or deactivated:

-• They want a fresh start after going through a life-changing moment such as marriage, a relationship breakdown, the death of a loved one, or a career crisis, among others.

-- It may be necessary for surviving family members to deactivate the account of a loved one who passed away. - When people are too busy to maintain their LinkedIn account due to other competing demands on their time.
+- To have a fresh start after going through a life-changing moment such as marriage, a relationship breakdown, the death of a loved one, or a career crisis, among others. - The account owner has passed away. - Maintaining the LinkedIn account has become a challenge due to other competing demands on people's time.